MudroadWhite/Neo-Principia/docs/4_tactics.md

 # Tactics

-This chapter discusses the tactics we generally use for proof in deeper details.
+This chapter discusses the tactics we generally use for every proofs in deeper details.

 Technically speaking, Principia's rewrite system is very simple, maybe much more simpler than most of the modern type systems, cf. [SEP entry for Principia Mathematica](https://plato.stanford.edu/entries/principia-mathematica/).
 All it cares about is 1. deducing a theorem either directly or from Modus Ponens and 2. substitute/*rewrite* subparts of a proposition according to some rules.
 Type is being defined and used in the system, but only partially, and untyped terms are still allowed to better express the ideas.